gibbsoft/terraform101/step2/README.md

 ## Other providers

-There are is a steadily growing list of providers to manage resources on all sorts of platforms, it's worth taking 10 minutes to have a flick through some of them, along with examples of the resources each supports.
+There is a steadily growing list of providers to manage resources on all sorts of platforms, it's worth taking 10 minutes to have a flick through some of them, along with examples of the resources each supports.

 https://www.terraform.io/docs/providers/index.html